-The fact that it’s even a question we ask ourselves in 2015, is enough of a sign that YES, platinum might just be the new hair thing this season.
+The fact that it’s even a question we ask ourselves in 2015, is enough of a sign that YES, platinum blonde hair might just be the new thing this season.
 That, and also Kim Kardashian’s latest hair transformation.
 The girl just bleached her hair last week and went platinum blonde.
 If held the planet followed, I would’t be surprised.

 I wouldn’t though blame it all on Kim.
 Hello, Kanye.